WVURAIL/dspira/linux/README.md

 # A Very Very Basic Linux Cheat Sheet

-[Click here to download a cheat sheet](https://files.fosswire.com/2007/08/fwunixref.pdf) .
+[Click here to download a cheat sheet](https://files.fosswire.com/2007/08/fwunixref.pdf) (or the [local copy](cheatsheet.pdf), if that link has gone stale).
 It makes sense to save and print this for future reference *or* check below:

 The most used and bare minimum one must know to survive within the command line: